2020 Hamptons Renovation Costs Per Square Foot

 The Hamptons…the mere mention conjures up images of poolside luxury and endless summer.
 But what’s it really like to live—and renovate—there?
 If you’re considering buying a home in the East End to renovate, there are some things you should know.
 Luckily for you, we’ve done the homework!
 Read on to learn what to expect (and budget) for your Hamptons renovation costs.
 (Keep in mind that all projects are unique, and many variables will impact a remodel!)

 Sweeten offers a guide to Hamptons renovation costs, focusing on four categories—cost per square foot, kitchen, bathroom, and permits.
-Sweeten matches home renovation projects with vetted general contractors, offering advice, support, and financial protection—at no cost to the homeowner.
+Sweeten matches home renovation projects with vetted general contractors, offering guidance, tools, and support—for free..

 Note: every expert contractor will want to have a detailed chat and inspection of your home before creating an estimate for your needs and wants.